sahar1454/climate_analysis_platform/README.md

 ![alt text](https://github.com/sahar1364/climate_analysis_platform/blob/master/images/erm.png)

 #### Important Files In This Project
-**etl/etl.py:** Fetches and transforms data from cvs files and inserts them into two final csv file in `data/results/canada_climate_stats` directory
+**etl/etl.py:** Fetches and transforms data from cvs files and inserts them into two final csv file in `data/results/canada_climate_stats` directory.

-**etl/test.py**: The test file that does a couple of unit tests (it is not comprehensive but just a placeholder to add more tests in future)
+**etl/test.py**: The test file that does a couple of unit tests (it is not comprehensive but just a placeholder to add more tests in future).

-**api/main.py**: Uses FastApi library to define the endpoints for getting the calculated data from csv files **scripts/setup-environment.sh**: Installs all dependencies, run the etl script and the tests, launches the API endpoints **scripts/setup-python-venv.sh**: Installs python virtual environment in case it is needed
+**api/main.py**: Uses FastApi library to define the endpoints for getting the calculated data from csv files.

+**scripts/setup-environment.sh**: Installs all dependencies, run the etl script and the tests, launches the API endpoints.

+**scripts/setup-python-venv.sh**: Installs python virtual environment in case it is needed.

 ### Operational Excelence in ETL Pipeline
 - Performance and Scalability: The etl script in written in PySpark which enables us to run it on a distributed environment and take advantage of Spark's offerings in terms of Scalability and Performance.
 For instance, if we use AWS as the cloud provider, we can run the job on an EMR cluster which will distribute it on EC2 instances (nodes) of the EMR and will enhance the performance and scalability.
 If the data size increases, we can easily scale up the EMR cluster or we can enable EMR's auto-scaling (Elastic Scaling).
 If the size of data increases, we need to move the result dataset out of csv files and into a proper OLAP datastore (such as Pinot, Druid, Rockset depending on the use case and requirements)